mattraibert/recipingo/boti_murgh.md

 note:

-    if you're baking in the oven, put the chicken on a raised grate so that it doesn't sit in its juices.
+    for best texture, put the chicken on a raised grate so that it doesn't sit in its juices.

 Serve with chutney and naan